 The biggest downside that we found while testing the Brother P-touch PTD210 is that it requires 6 AAA batteries — this is an awful lot to deal with and inherently adds an operating cost for using this device.
 We also found a fraction of a second of lag between when a button is pushed and when it registers on the display.
-It's not a big deal, but can become annoying if optimal productivity is the goal.
+It's not a big deal but it can become annoying if optimal productivity is the goal.
 However, we'd still recommend the PTD210 to those looking for a label maker with a ton of fonts, frames, symbols, and tape types.

 Why You Should Trust Us

 To tackle the task of reviewing label makers, we chose our review editor Ross Patton.
 Ross has a long list of technical electric product reviews under his belt, including Bluetooth trackers, Wifi extenders, and cordless electric chainsaws.
 He has been testing products for more than a decade.
 With his extensive experience coupled with a formal education in environmental science, you can rest easy knowing that Ross has put these products through the wringer.
 The first thing we did was put in hours and hours of research to narrow the field down to the top models, we then purchased the best ones based on our findings, and finally, we gave them a head-to-head comparison by printing hundreds of labels in the lab.

 Analysis and Test Results

 We broke our total score down into three separate sections — settings & features, ease of setup, and ease of use.